legal-i/agent-example/README.md

 ## Component and Delivery

-- The legal-i agent is a dockerized Spring Boot application that ensures solid two way communication between the customers environment and the legal-i cloud.
+- The legal-i agent is a dockerized Spring Boot application that ensures solid two-way communication between the customers' environment and the legal-i cloud.
-- The component has two sides: The SDK that talks to the cloud and the connector that talks to the customers system.
+- The component has two sides: The SDK that talks to the cloud and the connector that talks to the customer system.
-- The latest version is available on legal-i's private github repository.
+- The latest version is available on legal-i's private GitHub repository.

 ## Quickstart

 *Prerequisites*

-- Access to legal-i's github repository on https://github.com/legal-i/agent-example
+- Access to legal-i's GitHub repository on https://github.com/legal-i/agent-example
 - Agent credentials to access your environment on the legal-i cloud
-- Recent docker and docker-compose version installed
+- Recent docker and docker-compose versions installed
 - Internet-Access to `*.legal-i.ch`

 1. Set your legal-i cloud credentials in `quickstart/agent.env`